 'The cathedral reflects, both literally and metaphorically, the northern lights: ethereal, transient, poetic and beautiful,' says John F. Lassen, one of the firm's founding partners.
 'It appears as a solitary sculpture in interaction with the spectacular nature.'

 Within, the 1,917-sq-m cathedral trades the sci-fi feel for a rustic, Nordic-styled space layered with strips of wood against raw concrete, and a glittering nave striped with long windows.

 It's a beautiful site - and only one-upped by the flickering aurora borealis itself.
 A sight for the soul, indeed.

-Images by Adam Mørk, courtesy Schmidt Hammer Lassen.
+Images courtesy of Adam Mørk, courtesy Schmidt Hammer Lassen